ionq/blqs/blqs/docs/protocols.md

 ```
 Notice how the python variable b is bound to the register object, and can be
 used later, just as it would in any normal python program.
 We can see that
-the decorator has captures the assignment:
+the decorator has captured the assignment:
 ```python
 for statement in program:
     print(type(statement))